ten-protocol/go-ten/design/Events_design.md

 enclave filters out the receipt's logs to only include those that pass the relevancy test, using the transaction's sender as the user address.

+#### Log snapshots

+The enclave also exposes an RPC method to get a snapshot of logs.
+It expects an encrypted set of params that include the log filter and the address the logs are for.
+It then crawls the chain, extracts all the logs that match the filter and are relevant based on the address provided.
+It returns these logs encrypted with the viewing key corresponding to the address provided.

 ### Obscuro host

+#### Logs subscriptions

 For each incoming logs subscription request via RPC, the host has to do two things: